ueberdosis/blog/content/blog/10/post.md

 Let’s face it—nobody profits from abandoned open source projects.

+That should give you a rough idea of what directions you could take.
+If you’re looking for a more in-depth guide on that topic, be sure to check out the [handy guide to financial support for open source](https://github.com/nayafia/lemonade-stand).

-That’s all we could find, but I’m sure we missed something.
-Please point out other ways [on HackerNews](https://news.ycombinator.com/item?id=24835485) or [on Twitter](https://twitter.com/hanspagel/status/1318488075182497792) to make your open source work sustainable!
+Feel free to point out other ways or resources [on HackerNews](https://news.ycombinator.com/item?id=24835485) or [on Twitter](https://twitter.com/hanspagel/status/1318488075182497792) to make your open source work sustainable!